michaeljlang/GoetheScraper/README.md

 GoetheScraper is designed to retrieve all bilingual text articles from the German-Spanish Kultur magazine, an online publication by the Goethe Institut.

-The tool was developed by Michael Lang through the PaCorEs research group at the University of Santiago de Compostela in Galicia, Spain, and funded by the following grant: **Corpus paralelos online del español PID2021-125313OB-I00.
+The tool was developed by Michael Lang through the PaCorEs research group at the University of Santiago de Compostela in Galicia, Spain, and funded through the following grant: **Corpus paralelos online del español PID2021-125313OB-I00.
 Agencia Estatal de Investigación**

-GoetheScraper primarily replies on Selenium WebDriver to automatically retrieve the links and BeautifulSoup to process the text.
+GoetheScraper relies primarily on Selenium WebDriver to automatically retrieve the links and BeautifulSoup to process the text.

 NOTE: The code requires Google Chrome to carry out the webscraping process, although Selenium also supports other browsers, such as Edge and Firefox, among others.
-The code must be altered in order to use a browser other than Chrome.
+However, the code must be altered in order to use a browser other than Chrome.

 To run the code, execute the scrape.py file.
 This can be done from the command line.
 This will create a new directory, "Goethe", where all files will be saved.